apache/river-site/content/user-doc/get-involved.md

  * To discuss Apache River topics check out the [mailing lists](mailing-lists.html).
  * Bugs and other issues can be posted in the [RIVER](http://issues.apache.org/jira/browse/RIVER) issue tracker.
  See more info [here](found-a-bug.html).
- * The [River wiki](http://wiki.apache.org/river/) is open for anyone to contribute related documentation.
  * [Learn](website.html) how to deal with Web site related issues